 In this video, Attorney Philip Hundl talks about the steps involved in partitioning undivided interests in land.
-Mr. Hundl is a Shareholder of the law firm of Wadler, Perches, Hundl & Kerlick, which has offices in Wharton and El Campo in Wharton County and in Richmond in Fort Bend County.
-Call us at 800-929-1725 or send us an email using our contact form for an appointment.
+Mr. Hundl is a Shareholder of the law firm of Wadler, Perches, Hundl & Kerlick, which has offices in Wharton and El Campo in Wharton County, Richmond and Fulshear in Fort Bend County and Bay City in Matagorda County.
+Call or text us at 800-929-1725 or send us an email using our contact form for an appointment.

 – Hi, I’m Philip Hundl.
 I’m an attorney at Wadler, Perches, Hundl and Kerlick.
-We have offices here in Wharton, Texas, El Campo, and Richmond, Texas.
 Today, I’d like to talk about undivided interest owners in land.
 Oftentimes, persons own property as an undivided interest owner in a tract of land.

-What can one do if they are an undivided interest owner and would like to partition or sell their undivided interest in that tract of land?
-The property code, Texas Property Code Section 23 gives certain procedures and a method for an undivided interest owner to either partition that tract of land in which they own an undivided interest in or ask the court to actually sell the whole tract and portion out the proceeds from that sale.
+What can one do if they are an undivided interest owner and would like to partition or sell their interest in that tract of land?
+The property code, Texas Property Code Section 23 gives certain procedures for an undivided interest owner to either partition that tract of land in which they own an interest in or ask the court to actually sell the whole tract and portion out the proceeds from that sale.

-If it cannot, then the other alternative would be the property be sold as a whole and the funds divided amongst the undivided interest owners.
-Or, an applicant or an owner of an undivided interest can just directly ask the court to sell the property, because in their mind, it cannot be partitioned or divided.
-Several remedies or alternatives for an undivided interest owner.
-Sometimes, undivided interest owners feel like they’re stuck or in a jam because they own a piece of property with 10 other individuals.However, the law does provide for a remedy and alternatives or outlet, an outlet for an undivided interest owner.
+There are several alternatives for an undivided interest owner.
+Sometimes, undivided interest owners feel like they’re stuck because they own a piece of property with 10 other individuals.However, the law does provide for a remedy and alternatives or outlet, an outlet for an undivided interest owner.